-i.
-Transmission Integrity (TIMP)
+4.2.1 Transmission Integrity (TIMP)

 Transmission Integrity refers to 49 CFR 192 Subpart O-Gas Transmission Pipeline Integrity Management.
-This federally mandated program covers natural gas transmission pipelines located in High Consequence Areas ("HCAs").
+This federally mandated program covers natural gas transmission pipelines located in High Consequence (HCA) and Moderate Consequence (MCA) areas.
+NW Natural goes beyond code requirements in TIMP to address conditions outside of HCAs and MCAs.

-Activities in this category include baseline assessments and reassessments of transmission lines using in-line inspection ("ILI") and other direct assessment methods.
-They may also include pipeline replacements and modifications in compliance with integrity management rules and best practices, maximum allowable operating pressure (MAOP) validation agreements with the OPUC, and the relocation of pipelines and transmission facilities to mitigate threats posed by natural forces such as flooding, land movement, and erosion.
+Activities in this category include baseline assessments and reassessments of transmission lines using in-line inspection (ILI) and other direct assessment methods.
+They may also include pipeline replacements and modifications in compliance with integrity management rules and best practices and the relocation of pipelines and transmission facilities to mitigate threats posed by natural forces such as flooding, land movement, and erosion.

-ii.
-Distribution Integrity (DIMP)
+4.2.2 Distribution Integrity (DIMP)